sergpryimachuk/MilitarySymbologyKit/README.md

 All source files for rendering symbols are in another dependency, [MilitarySymbologyAssets](https://github.com/sergpryimachuk/MilitarySymbologyAssets), which holds all the needed `svg` files.

 > [!WARNING]
-> Since we're using Assets Catalog with **3790** `svg` single scale images with preserving vector data, initial Xcode build might take some time [^1].
+> Since we're using Asset Catalog with **3790** `svg` single scale images with preserving vector data, initial Xcode build might take some time [^1].
 Ones all files have been cached the builds will be as usual.
 >
 > This is the main reason we keep MilitarySymbologyAssets separate - changes in MilitarySymbologyKit won't trigger re-compiling the Asset Catalog.